cytoscape/py4cytoscape/doc/concepts.rst

 A workflow can define any number of sandboxes and even switch between them.
-This promotes modularity by facilitating the creation of different sub-workflows with some certainty that a sub-workflow's files aren't corrupted by conflicting other sub-workflows over time.
+This promotes modularity by facilitating the creation of different sub-workflows with some certainty that a sub-workflow's files aren't accidentally corrupted by other sub-workflows over time.

 **Vignette 1**: A workstation-based Python workflow loading a session and creating a network image.